 Getting in 500 – 1000 MET minutes is one way e determine the range of beneficial activity for people.
 So, this is another way we can utilize these measures.

 Overview of Metabolism

 The unit we had for digestion brought the facts on nutrients and their relationship with growth, maintenance, energy, repair, and the pure sustenance of life.
-In order for any of that to have happened, or to happen, we need this chapter on metabolism, which is the breakdown of said nutrients.
+For any of that to have happened or to happen, we need this chapter on metabolism, which is the breakdown of said nutrients.
 All of our reactions are carefully controlled, and we prevent the overproduction or the underproduction of the end products in question.
-The following parts of the chapter are on this balancing act done with our body’s metabolism.
-We are constantly turning certain controls on and off to maintain these levels we have.
+The following parts of the chapter focus on this balancing act with our body’s metabolism.
+We constantly turn certain controls on and off to maintain our current levels.

-Homeostasis is the process through which we keep the body’s environment at a balanced and standard level.
+Homeostasis is how we keep the body’s environment balanced and standard.
 One of the best examples that most people recognize is the body’s temperature staying at a near constant 98.6 degrees of Fahrenheit.
-The physical exertion or some outside heat acting on the body tries to change this, but the body uses its mechanisms at hand to drop and/or raise the temperature within to maintain that 98.6 degree.
-When outside of the good range for temperature, the body does not function perfectly.
+Physical exertion or some outside heat acting on the body tries to change this, but the body uses its mechanisms at hand to drop and/or raise the temperature within to maintain that 98.6 degrees.
+When outside the good temperature range, the body does not function perfectly.